Categories

 Tenets

-Tenets are a few, carefully articulated guiding principles for any endeavor (a program, business area, or project).
-They act as a guide for the team, stakeholders, and senior leaders to align on a vision and decisions.
-Tenets simplify decision-making and help with being right more often; they can be used as tiebreakers when making tough judgment calls.
-Tenets are ultimately aligned with a company’s mission and core values.
-At the same time, tenets are specific to the …Continue reading
+Tenets are a few carefully articulated guiding principles for any endeavor.
+They act as a guide to align on a vision and simplify decision-making.
+Tenets are the written-down rules that distinguish good behavior from behavior that is not welcome.
+Tenets simplify and help with being right more often; they can be used as tiebreakers when making tough judgment calls.
+There is no better way to expose misalignment, and then get aligned, than going through the …Continue reading

 Have Specific Conversations, not General Conversations